Quantum mechanical Gaussian wavepackets of single relativistic particles: Introduction

 This paper is organized as follows.
-In Section \ref{WPinRU87}, we give our wavepacket solutions to the Salpeter equation for free relativistic particles in uniform motion.
-Our solutions are generalized from the ones in \cite{RU87}.
-After we study the properties of these wavepacket solutions, in Section \ref{WPFreeInitGauss} we consider an alternative class of the wavepackets for free particle in uniform motion, which are exactly Gaussian at the initial moment.
-Similar wavepacket solutions to the Klein-Gordon equation for relativistic charged particles accelerated in a uniform electric field are given and studied in Section \ref{KGuEF}.
-Combining our results, we find that the minimal initial width for a wavepacket evolving like a Gaussian wavepacket centered at its classical trajectory is about $\lambda^{}_C/\gamma^{}_0$, where $\gamma^{}_0 = 1/\sqrt{1-(v^{}_0/c)^2}$ is the Lorentz factor of the particle initially at speed $v^{}_0$.
+In Section \ref{WPinRU87}, we give our wavepacket solutions for free relativistic particles in uniform motion.
+Our solutions are generalized from the solutions to the Salpeter equation given in \cite{RU87}.
+Since these solutions also satisfy the KG equation for free particles, we can simply treat them as the KG wavefunctions and calculate the KG charge densities of them.
+After we study the properties of these KG charge densities, in Section \ref{WPFreeInitGauss} we consider an alternative class of the KG wavefunctions for free particles in uniform motion, which are exactly Gaussian at the initial moment.
+Similar wavepacket solutions to the KG equation for relativistic charged particles accelerated in a uniform electric field are given and studied in Section \ref{KGuEF}.
+Combining our results, we find that the minimal initial width for the KG charge density of a Gaussian KG wavefunction evolving like a Gaussian wavepacket centered at its classical trajectory is about $\lambda^{}_C/\gamma^{}_0$, where $\gamma^{}_0 = 1/\sqrt{1-(v^{}_0/c)^2}$ is the Lorentz factor of the particle initially at speed $v^{}_0$.
 Our findings are summarized in Section \ref{summary}.
-Finally in \ref{ApxPhiScl}, we remark on how the phase of a Klein-Gordon wavepacket solution, when evaluated around the particle's classical trajectory, evolves in a manner akin to the corresponding classical action.
+Finally in \ref{ApxPhiScl}, we remark on how the phase of a KG wavepacket solution, which are evaluated around the particle's classical trajectory, evolves in a manner akin to the corresponding classical action.